frozenfishDY/CopilotEvaluation/README.md

 ## 1.Introduction

-  we aim to analyze and evaluate the performance of Copilot's multi-language code suggestions.
-To proceed with our study, we first collect all open-source questions from the question website LeetCode, which totally contains 2,033 coding problems with three difficulty levels and twenty question types.
-Moreover, we attempt to collect defective code suggestions and the corresponding causes.
-Meanwhile, we try to analyze why Copilot generates these defective codes, so as to have a comprehensive understanding and analysis of Copilot's defective codes.
-To facilitate our experiments, we have designed relevant tools to help researchers automatically collect questions, create code suggestions, and analyze execution results.
+  This is a public database of code suggestions.
+We use all questions (2033 in total) in LeetCode supporting four languages as input and use Copilot to generate code suggestions.
+We recorded the execution results of these code suggestions and summarized the error causes of unsuccessful code suggestions.
+In addition, we also collected the top three most popular solutions in the comment area of each question as reference codes to compare the similarity between the two.
+Our research questions are as follows:

-***RQ*1**:  To what extent can the Copilot provide correct code suggestions?
+***RQ*1**:  To what extent can Copilot provide the correct code suggestions, and how similar are the code suggestions to the reference code?

 ***RQ*2**:  For the coding problems with different difficulties, what is the performance of Copilot?